chef/chef-web-docs/content/install_bootstrap.md

     client2
     ```

-## Validatorless vs Validator Bootstrap
+## Validatorless and Legacy Validator Bootstraps

-Legacy validator-based node bootstrapping used a single organization-wide
-key to bootstrap new systems into the Chef Infra Server.
-This key had to be
+We recommended using "validatorless bootstrapping" to authenticate new nodes with the Chef Infra Server.

-shared with all users who bootstrapped new systems, and couldn't be easily
+The legacy Chef Infra validator-based node bootstrapping process depended on using a shared "validatory" key throughout an organization for authenticating new nodes with the Chef Infra Server.

+Shortcomings of the legacy validator process are:

+* All users share the same key for bootstrapping new systems
-rotated in the event that the key was compromised or an employee left the
+* Key sharing makes key rotation difficult, if it is compromised or if an employee leaves the organization.
-organization.

-It is highly recommended to instead bootstrap nodes using what is often
-referred to as "validatorless bootstrapping".
-In this mode no shared key is
-used to authenticate new nodes, and instead a per-node key is generated during
-the bootstrap process and transferred to the new nodes.

-Validatorless bootstrap is the default method of bootstrapping systems unless
+The "validatorless bootstrap" generates a key for each node, which is then transferred to the new node and used to authenticate with the Chef Infra Server instead of relying on a shared "validator" key.

+The Chef Infra bootstrap prorcess is validatorless by default.
-your workstation is configured otherwise.
-If you receive a warning that a
-validator key is used during the bootstrap you should remove the configuration
-for this legacy bootstrap mode.
-Edit your
+If you receive a warning during a bootstrap that that a validator key is in use, remove the configuration for this legacy bootstrap mode.
-[config.rb (knife.rb)](/workstation/config_rb/) file and remove any
-`validation_key` or `validation_client_name` entries.
+Edit your [config.rb (knife.rb)](/workstation/config_rb/) file and remove any `validation_key` or `validation_client_name` entries.

 ## Bootstrapping with chef-vault